aihamawd/asv-nile-cleaning-swarm/README.md

 # Operating Model

-## GitHub = Engineering Source of Truth
+## GitHub = Complete Engineering Source of Truth

-This repository is **not merely code storage**.

-It is the project's operational engineering record and digital thread connecting:
+This repository is the project's complete engineering record and primary storage location.

-`Requirement → Design Decision → Implementation → Test → Evidence → Result`

-GitHub records:

-- requirements
-- system architecture
-- design decisions
-- engineering tasks
-- procurement
-- BOM changes
-- experiments
-- verification tests
-- failures
-- root-cause analyses
-- engineering changes
-- risks
-- safety decisions
-- supervisor meetings
-- weekly engineering reviews
-- software and firmware history

-Every significant engineering claim should ultimately be traceable to evidence.

----

-## Cloud Drive = Evidence Vault

-Large or native engineering artifacts are stored in the project Cloud Drive rather than duplicated in Git.

-Examples:
+It contains the documentation, source code, native engineering files, experimental evidence, procurement records, and project history required to reproduce, audit, continue, and defend the project.

+Where practical, all project artifacts are stored directly in the repository.
+Large binary engineering files are tracked using **Git LFS**.

+Examples include:

-- CAD assemblies
+- CAD parts, assemblies, and drawings
-- SolidWorks files
+- SolidWorks native files
-- ANSYS projects
+- ANSYS models, setups, and relevant results
 - MATLAB/Simulink models
+- ROS 2 packages and configuration
+- firmware and embedded software
+- electrical schematics and PCB files
+- BOMs and component records
+- datasheets
+- experimental datasets
 - ROS bags
-- raw experimental datasets
-- videos
-- high-resolution photographs
+- photographs
-- datasheets
+- test videos
 - supplier quotations
 - invoices
 - signed documents
+- supervisor records
+- reports
+- presentations
+- posters
-- large simulation outputs
+- simulation inputs and relevant outputs

-GitHub records reference these artifacts using permanent **EVD-###** identifiers.
+Every significant engineering artifact should be linked to the appropriate permanent project ID where applicable, such as **REQ-###**, **ADR-###**, **EXP-###**, **TEST-###**, or **EVD-###**.

+### Large File Policy

+Large binary files that are important to project reproducibility or evidence are stored using **Git LFS**.

+Regenerable temporary data should not be committed unnecessarily.

+Examples of files that may be excluded include:

+- ANSYS temporary/cache directories
+- compiler/build artifacts
+- ROS 2 `build/`, `install/`, and `log/` directories
+- temporary simulation files
+- software caches
+- duplicated exports
+- automatically generated intermediate files

+The rule is:

+> **Preserve the engineering artifact, evidence, inputs, configurations, and relevant outputs.
+Exclude only files that can be regenerated without loss of engineering information.**

+No external project-storage system is assumed.
+GitHub is the authoritative project memory.

 ---